vllm-project/vllm-spyre/docs/source/user_guide/supported_features.md

 # Supported Features

-This table summarizes the status of features on Spyre.
+This table summarize the status of features on Spyre.
 By default, those features are planned to be developed using vLLM engine V1.

 | Feature                       | Status | Note |
 |-------------------------------|--------|------|